VivekCR7/TEST/SQL-Basics-to-advance/README.md

  public | postgres
 ```

-now here cd is a schema, and below image shows the structure of the table and there relations.
+Now here cd is a schema, and below image shows the structure of the table and there relations.

 ![](dataset/Screenshot%202021-08-23%20at%209.28.00%20PM.png)